 When creating the swell effect we need to set the threshold such that it encompasses the entire audio signal, or as much of it as possible, and to then use fast attack and release values and with a large ratio.
 The higher the ratio value the more swelling that takes place.
 The attack can be altered to allow peak transients to come through which helps to keep the drum beat’s attack focused, and the release can be altered to allow for the swelling effect to decay.
 In effect, what we are trying to achieve is a hyped over-compressed signal that is shaped by the attack and release parameters of the compressor.
 Different compressor topologies result in different responses and textures.
 For example: using a tube based compressor can add heavy amounts of saturation to the drum beat and that can make it sound thick and dirty.
 Alternatively, using a FET compressor can result in a bright and snappy type of texture.
 In the tutorial, I use 5 different types of compressors and show you how easy it is to achieve different textures just by using different compressor topologies.

-In the video I run a drum beat through 5 different types of compressors.
+In the Pumping and Swelling Drum Beats using Compressors video, I run a drum beat through 5 different types of compressors.
 I show you how each compressor works and how to use it to achieve the swell and pump effects.
 I explain what settings to use for each compressor to achieve the desired textures.
 I explain all the processes step by step and for each compressor type.

 Plugins used in this video: